MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/audit-entity-data-changes.md

 ---
-title: "Sample: Audit table data changes (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Sample: Audit entity data changes (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This sample showcases how to audit table data changes" # 115-145 characters including spaces.
+description: "This sample showcases how to audit entity data changes" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "pehecke"